brim-borium/spotify_sdk/README.md

 From the [Spotify Android SDK Quick Start](https://developer.spotify.com/documentation/android/quick-start/).
 You need two things:

-1. register your app in the [spotify developer portal](https://developer.spotify.com/dashboard/).
+1. Register your app in the [spotify developer portal](https://developer.spotify.com/dashboard/).
 You also need to create a sha-1 fingerprint and add this and your package name to the app settings on the dashboard as well as a redirect url.
 2. download the current [Spotify Android SDK](https://github.com/spotify/android-sdk/releases).
 Here you need the spotify-app-remote-*.aar and spotify-auth-*.aar.

 After you are all setup you need to add the *.aar files to your Android Project as Modules.
 See the [Spotify Android SDK Quick Start](https://developer.spotify.com/documentation/android/quick-start/) for detailed information.